OPS-E2E-PPE/VBA-Docs/api/Access.Report.Section.md

 ## Remarks

 The **Section** property corresponds to a particular section.
-You can use the following constants.
+Use the following constants.
 We recommend that you use the constants to make your code easier to read.

 |Setting|Constant|Description|
 |:-----|:-----|:-----|